scrapinghub/spidermon/docs/source/monitors.rst

 you need to provide the time interval (in seconds) between each of the times the `Monitor Suites`_ is run.

-In the following exemple, we defined a periodic monitor suite that will be executed every minute and will verify if the number of errors found is lesser than a value.
+In the following example, we defined a periodic monitor suite that will be executed every minute and will verify if the number of errors found is lesser than a value.
 If not, the spider will be closed.